Astraxx04/LearnZ/README.md

 'python manage.py runserver'

 ## Walk through
-The following video shows a demonstartion of the website.
+The following video gives a demonstartion of the website.